diogoshibata/terraform-bastion/README.md

-# OKE and Bastion Host with Resource Manager in Oracle Cloud
+# Oracle Conetainer Engine for Kubernetes (OKE) and Bastion Host with Resource Manager in Oracle Cloud

 This tutorial is made to create a OKE Cluster (Oracle Container Engine for Kubernetes) and a Bastion Host to manage it.